History of the Plunge:

 The members of the Lewes Polar Bears Club, headed by Dave ‘Da Bear’ Frederick, have taken the plunge since 1982.
 The club plunges five times each year at Cape Henlopen State Park on the first Sunday of the month from November through March – except January, when they plunge on New Year’s Day.

-1998 -- A nor’easter damages the park and makes it unusable.
-The Plunge moves to what would then become it's permanent home in Rehoboth Beach.
+A nor’easter damages the park and makes it unusable.
+The Plunge moves to what has become its permanent home in Rehoboth Beach.

-2010 -- a nor’easter arrived the Friday before the Weekend Festival and dumped over two feet of snow across the state, forcing the event to be postponed until March 12 - 14, when 2,683 Bears raised over $500,000.
+A nor’easter arrived the Friday before the Weekend Festival and dumped over two feet of snow across the state, forcing the event to be postponed until March, when 2,683 Bears raised over $500,000.

 3,325 Bears celebrate the 25th anniversary of the Plunge by raising more than $780,000, bringing the 24-year total to more than $8.3 million.